 - Instructors: Believe it or not, the best person to visit with if you're having trouble in a class is the instructor of that class.
 Every instructor must hold "office hours."
 These are specific hours each week that the instructor sets aside to be in their offices and available to students.
 Go visit your instructors during their office hours to ask questions, go over concepts you don't understand, and to get help on exam preparation.
 They will be happy to see you and get to know you a little better. - Academic Advisor: Your academic advisor can help you find classes that are a good fit for your major and your interests.
 You may find that you don't need to suffer through your dreaded class if another fulfills the same requirements.
 Your advisor is also a good person to check in with over the course of the semester if you have questions about Early Alert or mid-semester grades.
-They can also walk you through the process and consequences of withdrawing from a class if you believe you are in danger of not passing. - Tutors: If you need some help tackling a tough math question, or you have more questions about the concept discussed in your science class, meeting with a tutor is the way to go!
-There are several spots on campus where you can get tutoring and all of these are FREE to students. - STEP Tutor Center, located on the lower level of Coe Library.
+They call also walk you through the process and consequences of withdrawing from a class if you believe you are in danger of not passing. - Tutors: If you need some help tackling a tough math question, or you have more questions about the concept discussed in your science class, meeting with a tutor is the way to go!
+There are several spots on campus where you can get tutoring and all of these are FREE to students. - The Math Assistance Center, located in Ross Hall room 29, focuses on group tutoring for a wide range of math courses. - o The Writing Center, located on the 3rd floor of Coe Library, offers assistance at any time during the writing process (brainstorming, development, rough draft, revisions, etc.).
+Students can schedule individual appointments from the Writing Center website. - o STEP Tutor Center, located in the basement of Coe Library, offers tutoring in over 50 classes.
 These one-on-one sessions are drop in (no appointments) and are 30 minutes in length.
-STEP is provides tutoring services for over 50 classes. - STEP Satellite Tutor Center is located in the basement of Washakie, and offers students easy-to-access group tutoring in math, biology, chemistry, physics, engineering, and more.
-Evening hours are available.
-Go to www.uwyo.edu/step for current hours. - The Center for Assistance with Statistics and Math (CASM), located in Ross Hall room 29, focuses on group tutoring for a wide range of math courses. - On The Writing Center, located on the lower level of Coe Library, offers assistance at any time during the writing process (brainstorming, development, rough draft, revisions, etc.).
-Students can schedule individual appointments from the Writing Center website.